-a.
+- a.
 Tenured.
 A tenured appointment is reserved for those faculty members who have been granted tenure by the Board.
 Tenured faculty members are on continuous appointment and, therefore, are not notified of their appointment status for the following year unless their appointment is being terminated and/or for a post tenure-review process.

-b.
-Non-Tenured.
+(RUSO 3.2.a) - Non-Tenured.
 A non-tenured appointment refers to any appointment that is not tenured nor on a track toward tenure.
 This includes, but is not limited to, NTT, temporary, and certain kinds of administrative appointments.

-1. Tenure-Track.
+(RUSO 3.2.b) - Tenure-Track.
 A TT appointment is one in which the faculty member may become eligible to receive tenure in accordance with policy.
 TT appointments are for one (1) year and renewable annually at the option of the university.
 After receiving tenure, faculty members are generally still reviewed through a post-tenure interview process.

-2. Non-Tenure Track.
-A NTT appointment is one in which the faculty member is appointed as full-time faculty member but is not eligible to participate in tenure or promotion processes.
-A faculty member on a NTT appointment may be continued annually, at the option of the university.
-A NTT appointment may be changed to a TT appointment upon written agreement between the university president and the faculty member.
+(RUSO 3.2.b.1) - Non-Tenure Track.
+An NTT appointment is one in which the faculty member is appointed as full-time faculty member but is not eligible to participate in tenure or promotion processes.
+A faculty member on an NTT appointment may be continued annually, at the option of the university.
+An NTT appointment may be changed to a TT appointment upon written agreement between the university president and the faculty member.
+(RUSO 3.2.b.2) - 3.
+Temporary.

-3. Temporary.
 A temporary appointment is one in which the faculty member is appointed to the faculty for a period of one year or less.
 Upon termination of the temporary appointment, the position, if continued, will be opened and advertised to be filled again.
+(RUSO 3.2.b.3)

-4. Administrative.
+- 4. 4.
+Administrative.
 An administrative appointment is one in which the faculty member is assigned to perform executive duties and function as part of the administration of the university.
 Examples include assistant deans, chairpersons, and directors.

-5. Summer Faculty.
+(RUSO 3.2.b.4) - 5.
+Summer Faculty.
 An appointment to the summer faculty is limited to the specific summer for which the appointment is made.

-6. Graduate/Teaching Assistants.
-Graduate assistants are graduate students who may hold appointments as teaching, research, or administrative assistants.
+(RUSO 3.2.b.5) - 6.
+Graduate/Teaching Assistants.
+Graduate assistants are graduate students at the institution who may hold appointments as teaching, research, or administrative assistants.
 Graduate assistants must be enrolled in a minimum of three (3) semester hours.
 Teaching assistants shall not teach more than six (6) credit hours per semester.

-7. Joint Appointments.
+(RUSO 3.2.b.6) - 7.
+Joint Appointments.
 Appointments between two or more academic units or colleges or universities are encouraged when they are of mutual benefit.
 However, they (1) must not total more than 1.0 full-time equivalent (FTE) and (2) must be approved by all the units and colleges or universities involved.
 Such appointments must have the approval of the appropriate administrative officials of all units involved and one academic unit and college shall have primary responsibility for promotion and tenure considerations.
+(RUSO 3.2.b.7)